Skip to main content

 The decision to designate the region was made by the mayor of Auckland at 7pm on 30 January 2023 and the designation took effect on 1 February 2023.

-The designation will be reviewed every 90 days by Auckland Council to confirm that the powers conferred by the designation are required to manage the response and recovery.
+The designation will be reviewed every 90 days by Auckland Council to confirm that the powers conferred by the designated are required to manage the response and recovery.

 Designated area

-The designated area extends across the entire Auckland region, from Warkworth to Pukekohe and including Great Barrier Island.
+The original designated area extended across the entire Auckland region, from Warkworth to Pukekohe including Great Barrier Island.

 Powers under a designation